 The Company follows the guidance in ASC 855-10-50 for the disclosure of subsequent events.
 The Company will evaluate subsequent events through the date when the financial statements were issued.
-Pursuant to Accounting Standard Update ("ASU") ASU 2010-09, the Company as an SEC filer considers its financial statements issued when they are widely distributed to users, such as through EDGAR filings.
+Pursuant to ASU 2010-09, the Company as an SEC filer considers its financial statements issued when they are widely distributed to users, such as through filing them on EDGAR.